 close print view

-Under Michigan's Electric Customer Choice, the generation and supply of power is now opening to competitive suppliers.
-The electric transmission and distribution businesses will remain under a regulated monopoly utility structure.
+Under Michigan’s Electric Customer Choice Program, the supply of power is open to competitive suppliers, known as Alternative Electric Suppliers (AES).
+The electric transmission and distribution remain under a regulated utility structure.

 Since the law took effect in June 2000, the MPSC has issued many orders to implement its various provisions.
-Open access, or Choice, became available to all customers of Michigan investor owned utilities, beginning January 1, 2002.
-Customers of Michigan's member-owned cooperative electric distribution companies that have a maximum demand of 200 kilowatts or more also became eligible to participate.
-Other co-op customers will become eligible after January 1, 2006 (see September 11, 2003 order).
+Retail Open Access (ROA) or Choice, became available to customers of Michigan investor owned utilities beginning January 1, 2002.
+Customers of Michigan’s member-owned cooperative electric distribution companies that have a minimum demand of 1MW also became eligible to participate.

 The rules are different for municipal electric utilities that are not regulated by the MPSC (see MCL 460.10y).
 Generally speaking, it is up to each municipal utility’s local governing board to make decisions about electric choice for their customers.